jonatasbaldin/jonatasbaldin.github.io/about.md

 Hi there!
 I'm **Jonatas Baldin** and this is my personal space to share what I'm doing and what I want to do.

-I'm 21 years old (now I need to remeber updating this every year...).
+I'm 21 years old (now I need to remember updating this every year...).
 I was born in Brazil and live here since.
-I chose to write primally in english beacuse I can reach a lot more than Brazilian Portuguese.
-Thus, if you work in the technology field and don't understande english, I highly recommend to start studiyng this right now.
+I chose to write primarily in english because I can reach a lot more than Brazilian Portuguese.
+Thus, if you work in the technology field and don't understand english, I highly recommend to start studying this right now.
 But sometimes I write in portuguese too, primarily about events that happen in my country.

 Right now, these are the things I'm working on and trying to reach: